lucadalzilio/lucadalzilio/README.md

 ### Hi there 👋

 Welcome!
-I'm a senior researcher (Oberassistent) at [ETH Zurich](https://seg.ethz.ch/people/person-detail.MjEzODc2.TGlzdC80MTUwLC0xNTI1Njk2MTI3.html) and a member of Bedretto Underground Laboratory for Geosciences and Geoenergies ([BedrettoLab](http://www.bedrettolab.ethz.ch/en/home/)) to conduct experimental research focusing on the behaviour of the deep underground in various domains including geothermal energy and earthquake physics.
+I'm a senior researcher (Oberassistent) at [ETH Zurich](https://seg.ethz.ch/people/person-detail.MjEzODc2.TGlzdC80MTUwLC0xNTI1Njk2MTI3.html) and a member of Bedretto Underground Laboratory for Geosciences and Geoenergies ([BedrettoLab](http://www.bedrettolab.ethz.ch/en/home/)) to conduct experiments focused on geothermal energy and earthquake physics.

 My research focuses on Computational Geomechanics to understand the dynamics of Earth’s deformation.
 In particular, I develop and apply multi-physics and multi-scale modeling methods to address practically relevant problems in earthquake physics, mechanics of porous media, and geodynamic processes across the scales.

 <!--
 **lucadalzilio/lucadalzilio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.